ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/README.md

 4. Boosting

 ## Data Preparation
-The Framingham Heart Study sample is a set with 3.658 rows and 16 columns (15 independent variables and 1 dependent), and, to this study, it was divided into 2 datasets, a validation (with 2.561 observations) and test (with 1.097 observations) samples, a proportion of 70% and 30%.
+The Framingham Heart Study sample is a set with 4240 rows and 16 columns (15 independent variables and 1 dependent).

 ### Features
 1. Male: 0 = Female; 1 = Male